The Path to Self-Reinvention

 What is self-reinvention?

 Nobody’s perfect, but everyone can improve or change themselves.
-It’s hard, yes.
-But possible.
+It’s hard, but possible.

 Here are some of the changes I’ve made: